Snorkel Hallett Cove Beach and Reef with support of City of Marion - 28th December

 Concession is defined as a Senior or Australian Health Care Card Holder who holds an Australian Government issued Senior Card, Pension Card, Repatriation Health Card or Veterans Affair card.
 For an overseas senior, Proof of Age Card or Passport showing age as 65+ years old.

 Student is defined as any primary and secondary school student or full time tertiary and post-secondary students who have an approved photo ID.

 Where do I meet to take part in the tour?

-EMS Snorkel leaders will have a registration table set up near Harbour Kiosk & toilet block at the start of boardwalk down to the beach - look for the EMS trailer, marquee tent and banner.
+EMS Snorkel leaders will have a registration table and Marquee tent set up at end of Heron Way (dead end road BEHIND Boatshed Cafe) - look for the EMS trailer and marquee.

 Is there an age limit to enter the event?